nearform/titus/docs/developers/README.md

 ![titus-developers-quote]

 # Developers
-A large percentage of the success of a project rests in the ability of it's developers to work unimpeded.
-In many cases tooling for building and running a given stack locally can seriously hamper productivity.
+A large factor in the success of a project rests in the ability of its developers to work unimpeded.
+In many cases tooling for building and running a given stack locally can reduce productivity.

-With Titus we wanted to ensure the developer experience accelerated the speed at which developers work.
+With Titus we ensure the developer experience accelerates the speed at which developers work.
 We do this by following the guidelines below:

 - Local development should be easy for both frontend and backend developers.
 They should have easy solution to spin up the entire application localy, without giving up on developer tools.